Q: How do I find grants for my nonprofit?

 Q: What are your fees?

-A: Our fees start as low as $500 per scope of work.
-Call us for a consultation.
+A: Our fees vary per scope of work.
+Contact us for a consultation.